jojo2357/Youtube-total-video-time-watched/README.md

 I have two accounts, one for music, the other for leisure.
 There is no feature to look at only music.
 More unfortunately is that Youtube doesn't keep how long you watch a video for after two weeks ([sounds like another problem](https://www.github.com/jojo2357/GitHub-Views-Logger)) so this just sums the length of all the videos that you have watched in the past year.

+# Apple shortcut:
+lets keep this short and sweet: translate what u find there into blocks in the shortcuts app in the iphone

 # Setup:
 ### Creating an API token:
 Create a project in the google developer console.